EU lawmakers extend airline slot relief through summer

 Welcoming the parliament's vote, industry group Airlines for Europe said it would "help to mitigate the economic impact of the crisis on European airlines, preserve future connectivity for EU citizens and avoid the unnecessary operation of empty flights and associated emissions".

-The measures adopted on Thursday also delegate authority to the European Commission to issue further extensions to the temporary rules and adjust the minimum useage threshold between 30per cent and 70per cent.
+The measures adopted on Thursday also delegate authority to the European Commission to issue further extensions to the temporary rules and adjust the minimum usage threshold between 30 per cent and 70 per cent.

-(Reporting by Marine Strauss @StraussMarine; Additional reporting by Laurence Frost in Paris; Editing by David Goodman)